porthole-dev/pmbootstrap/docs/mirrors.md

 For all repositories, it is possible to add `_custom` entries, for example `pmaports_custom` in addition to `pmaports`.
-If these are set, then pmbootstrap creates addition entries infront of the real mirrors in `/etc/apk/repositories`.
+If these are set, then pmbootstrap creates addition entries in front of the real mirrors in `/etc/apk/repositories`.
 This is used by [BPO](https://build.postmarketos.org) to build packages with a WIP repository enabled in addition to the final repository, but could also be used if you have another custom repository that